 Notably, India has adopted a neutral stance in the current Ukraine crisis not just at the UN, but also at other international platforms.

-India, while not a permanent member of the UNSC, was a non-permanent member of the body last year.
+India, while not a permanent member of the UNSC, was a non-permanent member of the body in 2022.
 On February 25, 2022, India was one of three countries that chose to abstain from a UNSC resolution condemning the Russian invasion of Ukraine.

 India’s top diplomat, Minister of External Affairs Subramanian Jaishankar has not only refused to condemn Moscow’s aggression, but he’s also become more outspoken in resisting pressure to join the anti-Russia camp.
-Last year, Jaishankar, referring to the Ukraine war, said: “Europe has to grow out of the mindset that Europe’s problems are the world’s problems.”
+In 2022, Jaishankar, referring to the Ukraine war, said: “Europe has to grow out of the mindset that Europe’s problems are the world’s problems.”

-In August of this year, the joint statement at the India-hosted G20 summit failed to condemn Russia for its Ukraine invasion, unlike the communiqué released at last year’s meeting in Indonesia.
+Last August, the joint statement at the India-hosted G20 summit failed to condemn Russia for its Ukraine invasion, unlike the communiqué released at the 2022 meeting in Indonesia.
 An elated Moscow praised New Delhi for its “leadership.”

 Are Russia and China Allies?